-When it comes to the “publishing” in DIY Publishing, you’ve already done all the hard parts.
-Now that you’ve got all the pieces in place, the final step is basically clicking a button.
-Ok, a little more than clicking a button.
-But you’re to rock ebook publishing in no time.
+When it comes to the “publishing” in DIY Publishing, you’ve already done most of the hard parts.
+Now that you’ve got all the pieces in place, there’s only two steps to publishing your ebook.

-The first step to publishing your book is to set up an account with every distributor you want to use.
+Next it’s the business side of publishing your book by setting up accounts with every distributor you want to use.

 Whether you use each of these distributors, use only some of them or go with KDP Select is a whole other conversation.
 For now, here are the links you can use, or not, at your discretion.

 - Barnes & Noble Nook

 Smashwords can upload your book to several of the other vendors for you.
 But you may have to wait for it be approved and everything is DRM-free.
 Personally, I’d rather do it myself since uploading the book to the other vendors isn’t difficult.
 And by handling it myself I have complete control over the book details, access to my sales numbers and don’t have to worry if a vendor ends their contract with Smashwords.

 You’ll need to provide your name, email address, bank account for direct deposit payments and physical address for tax purposes (again I recommend using your company information).
 It’s also best to use a different password than you use for personal accounts.
 You may end up with multiple accounts with Google and Amazon but it’s another layer of the division between your corporate self and personal self.

 You’ll need to determine the price for your book and the countries where it will be available.

 There will be a place to upload your cover and then your book file.
 This is where there’s a bit of a difference with each vendor.

 Upload your Kindle Create file and fill in the blanks for each screen.